Dork Diaries: Characters

 Nikki is the main character of the series.
-She is a 15-year-old girl who initially transfers to Westchester Country Day, a private school she can only afford because of a scholarship.
-She lives with a family she considers weird (namely her father, an exterminator who drives around a van that has a giant cockroach on top of it), and is bullied by Mackenzie and the CCPs (Cute, Cool, & Popular clique).
+She is a 14, later 15-year-old girl who initially transfers to Westchester Country Day, a private school she can only afford because of a scholarship.
+She lives with a family she considers weird (namely her father, an exterminator who drives around a van that has Max, a giant cockroach on top of it), and is bullied by Mackenzie and the CCPs (Cute, Cool, & Popular clique).
 She enjoys art and sketching and has a flair for it.
-She has two best friends, Chloe Garcia and Zoeysha "Zoey" Franklin, and shows interest in Brandon Roberts, a fellow student who loves animals and photography.
-She is popularly depicted in colorized adaptions with green eyes and brown hair, usually in pigtails, and is left-handed.
+She has two best friends, Chloe Christina Garcia and Zoeysha Ebony "Zoey" Franklin, and shows interest in Brandon Roberts, a fellow student who loves animals and photography.
+She is popularly depicted in colorized adaptions with brown eyes and brown hair, usually in pigtails, and is left-handed.